gian-solo/gian-solo.github.io/_posts/2019-01-30-got-laid-off-rockstar-do-these-next.md

 The day that I speak of is the day you get laid-off or fired from a job, project or work.

 I remember the first time I was laid-off.
-I didn't understand, couldn't wrap my head around it and all just seemed like a complete diss or disrespect to the work that I did for the company.
+I didn't understand, couldn't wrap my head around it and all just seemed like a complete let down of the work that I did for the company.
 I felt betrayed, lost and started to forward think everything to it's worst scenario and increasingly became frustrated, angry and sad, all at the same time.
 It felt like being stomped by the universe, making you feel worthless.
 How was I to pay the bills?
 Do I have to move back in with mom?
 It sucks to the point of tears.